 - The functionality of the mobile app.
 It has to be convenient, useful, solve some particular user problems, or be entertaining if it is a game.
 The design has to be catchy and pleasant.
 Functionality should involve the newest technologies provided by device manufacturers.
 Design is the key to success.

 - Mobile app should also be efficient and avoid being energy hungry.
 No one wants to drain batteries fast while using an app.

 - Plan how your mobile app will earn money.
-Think about how to monetise your product without annoying clients.
+Think about how to monetize your product without annoying clients.
 It can be a subscription model, one-time purchase fee, ads, and expansions.
-This is a very important step if you are planning to maintain it and provide future updates.
+This is a very important step if you plan to maintain it and provide future updates.

 - Think of how you will get feedback from users.
-It can be direct polls, analytics, feedback requests, ratings or other meters.
+It can be direct polls, analytics, feedback requests, ratings, or other metrics.
 It is essential to measure how good the app is and what needs to be improved.

 - Plan updates.
 If you look at many successful mobile apps, they are continually updating.
 It may be a complete app update with new versions or service packs.
 Thinking about mechanisms ahead may help to avoid technical problems.

 Even when you create a perfect mobile app, you still need to advertise it.
 Otherwise, it will get lost among millions of apps.
 It is better to leave most of these steps to professional mobile app development services.
-They building mobile apps every day and they know the best tools and methods that are working best.
-You cannot be a great programmer, designer and marketing specialist in one person.
-Creating apps require careful planning, designing, testing, fixing bugs.
+They build mobile apps every day and they know the best tools and methods that are working best.
+You cannot be a great programmer, designer, and marketing specialist in one person.
+Creating apps requires careful planning, designing, testing, and fixing bugs.